faruk-guler/LusuaL/HA/HAProxy.md

 The HAProxy configuration file is a versatile and powerful way to control HAProxy’s behavior, enabling detailed management of load balancing, proxying, and health checking.
 By understanding and properly configuring sections such as `global`, `defaults`, `frontend`, `backend`, and `listen`, administrators can build robust, scalable, and secure HAProxy deployments that meet the needs of diverse network environments.

-## Son Bölüm : HAProxy için Yüksek Erişilebilirlik (HA) Mimarisi (Keepalived vs. ile) yapılması gerekmektedir gerekmektedir.
+## Uyarı : Bu doküman single nod içindir.
+HAProxy için Yüksek Erişilebilirlik (HA) Mimarisi (Keepalived vb. ile) yapılması gerekmektedir.

 - https://www.haproxy.org/
 - https://haproxy.debian.net/